getsentry/synapse/locator/README.md

 $ curl sentry-control.sentry.internal/org-cell-mappings?after=1757030409
 ```

+### Backup route store
-The locator service also periodically flushes a copy of the mapping to a local storage.
+The locator is designed to continue to serve routes in the event of control plane unavailability.
+It achieves this by periodically flushing a copy of the id -> cell mappings to an alternate storage.
 If the control plane is unavailable, this fallback copy is loaded instead.

+Configuring backup route storage is mandatory and there are currently two variants included:

+1. filesystem: the minimal set up option. it can be run locally and in many other environments.

+2. google cloud storage: provided to simplify scaling and deployment by removing the need for persistent local disk/statefulsets. designed for gcp deployments.